dloker/visa_eligibility-checker/readme.md

 ### 2. **CV Preprocessor (Serverless)**
 - Triggered by the API Gateway upon file upload.
 - Extracts and cleans text from PDF, DOCX, or TXT formats.
-- Stores results in a Redis cache with a hashed CV ID.
 - Returns a normalized CV text blob to downstream systems.

 **Benefits**: Stateless, highly parallelizable, and auto-scales on demand.